-- Keep Hydrated.
-Drink more water (carry water with you when out and about)
+- stay hydrated—drink more water and carry a bottle with you when out and about

-- Avoid alcohol and caffeine (these can make dehydration worse)
+- avoid alcohol and caffeine—they can make dehydration worse

-- Limit non-essential strenuous activity, during the hottest parts of the day
+- limit strenuous activity—especially during the hottest parts of the day

-- Rest.
-Make sure you get enough sleep, and rest if you feel tired
+- rest—get enough sleep and rest if you feel tired

-- Soak.
-Take a cool shower or bath to help you cool down
+- soak—take a cool shower or bath to cool down

-- Seek shade when outside.
-Wear a wide-brimmed hat, sunglasses and loose, comfortable clothing with long sleeves
+- seek shade outside—wear a wide-brimmed hat, sunglasses and loose, comfortable clothing